Quick Answer: Should You Hire An AI Prompt Engineer?

 Prompt-engineer screening should start with writing and reasoning, but it should not stop there.
 A strong candidate can explain model behavior, write constraints, design tests, and collaborate with engineers who turn prompts into product behavior.

-• RAG awareness: Do they know when the model lacks context and when retrieval, chunking, metadata, or source cleanup is the blocker?
+- RAG awareness: Do they know when retrieval, chunking, metadata, or source cleanup is the blocker?

-For RAG-heavy products, experience with retrieval and evals matters more than polished prompt examples.
+For knowledge-heavy products, experience with retrieval and evals matters more than polished prompt examples.
 NextPage's enterprise RAG implementation work treats retrieval, source governance, permissioning, evaluation, and monitoring as core product requirements.

 Interview Tests That Reveal Real Capability